Bunty: Layout and features

 The average issue of Bunty contained several short comic-strip stories, broken up by letters pages, competitions, featured readers, puzzle pages, promotions, next-week previews or advertisements.
 The back page initially featured a cut-out doll and paper clothes, which eventually gave way to a wall poster.

 Regular stories

 The Four Marys

-The Four Marys was the longest story the comic ran—drawn by artist Barrie Mitchell, it appeared from its creation in 1958 to its end in 2001.
+The Four Marys was the longest story the comic ran.
+It appeared from its creation in 1958 to its end in 2001.
 When the strip started, public boarding schools like St. Elmo's, the girls' boarding school, were common, but as time went on, they became less accessible to Buntys general audience.
 It centred on four young teenagers who lived in a girls-only boarding school in Elmbury, and often had problems with studying, being bored, or helping (and being hindered by) the other girls or teachers within the school.
 Of the four main characters, two were middle class, one was the aristocratic daughter of an Earl, and one was a working-class girl, attending the school on a scholarship.
 This representation of the working class was a reflection of changing class experiences in the 1950s.